tumaer/SciML/lecture/optimization.md

 ## Gradient-based Methods

 If we now consider the functions from {numref}`minima_examples` as highly simplified objective functions that we want to minimize, then we see that the gradient descent method we saw in lecture [Linear Models](./linear.md) is well suited.
-While being the obvious choice for the two cases on the left, the picture becomes a little muddier in the example on the right.
+While being the obvious choice for the two cases on the left, the picture becomes slightly muddier in the example on the right.

-> Notation alert: For deriving the gradient-based optimization techniques we use the notation by which the function we want to find the minimum of becomes $J \rightarrow f$ and the variable $\vartheta \rightarrow x$.
+> Notation alert: For deriving the gradient-based optimization techniques, we use the notation by which the function we want to find the minimum of becomes $J \rightarrow f$ and the variable $\vartheta \rightarrow x$.
 Don't confuse this $x$ with the data pairs $\{x^{(i)},y^{(i)}\}_{i=0,...,m}$.

 ### Gradient Descent

-While a foundational concept, gradient descent is rarely used in its pure form, but mostly in its stochastic form.
+While a foundational concept, gradient descent is rarely used in its pure form but mostly in its stochastic form.
 If we first consider it in its most foundational form in 1-dimension, then we can take a function $f$ and Taylor-expand it to

 $$f(x+\varepsilon) = f(x) + \varepsilon f'(x) + \mathcal{O}(\varepsilon^{2}).$$ (taylor_epsilon2)